madcuki/mnemosyne/README.md

 Tech Stack: C#, JSON, Bouncy Castle

 Future Considerations:
-Originally built for Windows, I no longer use the operating system.
+This project was originally built for Windows, which I no longer use.
 If I were to rebuild this project today, I would opt for a cross-platform language like Python to improve accessibility across different environments.